An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Method for Assembling Numerical Schemes

 The remaining parts of the decision process depend on the class of PDE present.
 From here on, we operate in a field-wise manner and classify the system of PDEs for each independent variable separately.
 If a PDE is convective in character, that is, hyperbolic, we recommend the use of numerical schemes that incorporate discontinuous approximations.
 But, if a problem is diffusive by nature, the solution will be continuous and thus the use of continuous approximations is more advisable.

-In case of the former, following the discussion in section \ref{sec:pde-linearity}, a final disambiguation must be made regarding linearity.
-If the PDE is linear or semilinear, a DG scheme can be applied due to unlikeliness of stability issues.
-Otherwise, the use of a simple FV scheme is more advisable to obtain a stable solution without having to iterate through many different choices of flux limiter in a trial-and-error fashion.
+In the case of the former, following the discussion in section \ref{sec:pde-linearity}, a final disambiguation must be made regarding linearity.
+If the PDE is linear or semilinear, a DG scheme can be applied due to the unlikeliness of stability issues.
+Otherwise, the use of a simple FV scheme is more advisable to obtain a stable solution without having to iterate through many different choices of flux limiters in a trial-and-error fashion.

-Regarding the continuous schemes, as has been explained in sections \ref{sec:fdm} and \ref{sec:domain-geometry}, the configuration of the domain geometry plays an important role regarding efficiency of the overall scheme.
+Regarding the continuous schemes, as has been explained in sections \ref{sec:fdm} and \ref{sec:domain-geometry}, the configuration of the domain geometry plays an important role in the efficiency of the overall scheme.
 If the domain is cartesian, irrespective of dimensionality, the FDM can deliver accurate results with a considerably decreased amount of arithmetic operations.
 The conceptual flexibility of the FEM regarding the domain is then unnecessary.
 In the other case though where the domain is topologically more complex, relying on FEM algorithms that account for the necessary global mappings is more appropriate.
 It would of course be possible to identify a middle ground between both schemes, for example, when a simple and prescribed transformation can be applied to the entire domain.
 This would for example be the case for systems that can be described by polar coordinates.
-However, there are few computer codes that implement such functionality.
+However, few computer codes implement such functionality.
 As the focus of this method lies on practicality and usefulness, we rather choose a method that can make use of widespread and established computer codes and thus omit these possibilities.

-As a result, we obtain one process that guides the user through iteratively selecting the most appropriate combination of numerical schemes for a given, fixed and well defined set of inputs.
+As a result, we obtain one process that guides the user through iteratively selecting the most appropriate combination of numerical schemes for a given, fixed and well-defined set of inputs.
 This method may be summarised in a flow chart, which is depicted in Figure \ref{fig:decision-process}.